 Our Neurocritical Care Division has one of the largest faculties in the country of attending physicians board certified in Neurocritical Care.
-At present there are eight board certified neurointensivist physicians and five nurse practitioners with advanced training in neurocritical care.
+At present there are nine board certified neurointensivist physicians and five nurse practitioners with advanced training in neurocritical care.
 Our neurocritical care physicians come from a variety of medical backgrounds including Neurology, Emergency Medicine, and Internal Medicine.

 UC neurocritical care physicians have expert level knowledge about life threatening neurological and neurosurgical disorders as well as medical conditions common in the critically ill.

 Our specific areas of expertise include cerebrovascular disorders (such as ischemic stroke, intracerebral hemorrhage, subarachnoid hemorrhage), traumatic brain injuries of all types, brain tumors, uncontrolled seizures, encephalitis, meningitis, coma and disorders of consciousness, spinal cord injuries, and neuromuscular disorders causing weakness such as myasthenia gravis and Guillain-Barre.